Grandma's collection of 20 old fashioned dessert sauce recipes will help you to make perfect toppings for your homemade puddings and other desserts.

 The White House Cook Book (1913)

-One cupful of sugar, half a cupful of butter, one egg beaten light, one lemon (juice and grated rind), half a cupful of boiling water; put in a tin basin [or a double boiler] and thicken over steam.
+One cupful of sugar, half a cupful of butter, one egg beaten light, one lemon (juice and grated rind), half a cupful of boiling water; put in a double boiler and thicken over steam.

 1-1/2 cups brown sugar

 2 tablespoons butter